RICS Building Survey (Level 3)

 None of these matters affect the functionality of the property at this stage, but it is recommended that action is taken to ensure the ongoing comfort and good condition of the building.
 Certain measures have been suggested to protect the property from future damage, while others would maximise the potential value of the home.

-To see the full level of detail provided in a Building Survey, including photographs and traffic-light ratings, please click on the link below for the PDF.
-If you still aren’t sure about the best survey for your home you can compare the RICS Building Survey with our other RICS approved surveys, or contact our team for advice.
+To see the full level of detail provided in a RICS Home Survey Level 3, including photographs and traffic-light ratings, please click on the link below for the PDF.
+If you still aren’t sure about the best survey for your home you can compare the RICS Home Survey Level 3 with our other RICS approved surveys, or contact our team for advice.